 IPA conducted a randomized evaluation to test the impacts of diverse components and variants of Village Enterprise’s program, which provides poor households with a combination of cash transfers, mentorship, business training, and support for the formation of savings groups over a one-year period.
 Results suggest that the full Village Enterprise program succeeded in increasing sustained asset holdings and consumption, reducing poverty at rates of cost-effectiveness that compare favorably to the rates found in diverse evaluations of ultra-poor graduation programs.
 The study also suggests that adding components such as mentorship and training may be sensible extensions to cash transfer programs aimed at poverty alleviation.

 Village Enterprise is expanding the model while continuing to test it at scale.

 Based on this evidence, Village Enterprise was selected from more than 80 organizations for the first Development Impact Bond in poverty alleviation, enabling it to scale up its model while taking responsibility for quality of implementation at scale.
 Launched in 2017, this DIB gives outcome funders assurance they are funding a poverty alleviation program that works based on measurable results.

-Village Enterprise is now in a position to expand in Kenya and Uganda through this DIB by launching a minimum of 4,200 new sustainable microenterprises over the next two years and positively impacting more than 13,800 households (50% of the businesses that it will start during that timeframe).
+Village Enterprise is now in a position to expand in Kenya and Uganda through this DIB by launching 4,600 new sustainable microenterprises by 2021 and positively impacting 13,800 households (30% of the businesses that it will start during that timeframe).